 Want to support and eat from your local farmers?
 We sell a bumper harvest of veg, fruit and herbs from our farm and other local organic farmers, plus honey from local beekeepers, preserves, tea, beeswax wraps, and other great things to eat, grow and use at our farm stall, every Saturday 9am-1pm, at the site entrance.
 Plus, online orders for pick-up through our online store. // NOTE: Our farm stall is closed for the winter months - our online store is still open for trade.

-Eat free from our community food forest.
+Eat free from the community food forest.
 We have planted out our street verge with edibles that will soon grow into a lush 180m2 food forest to provide free food for local residents.
-This garden is now managed by our volunteer Food Forest Carers community group.
+This garden is now managed by the volunteer PCF Food Forest Carers community group.
 For more info on joining the group and taking part in monthly working bees, head here.

 We grow our own seedlings for use in the farm, and for sale to the local community.
 Our greenhouse provides a protected and stable environment for new plants to germinate and thrive in.
 Once the seedlings are strong enough, they are transplanted into our market garden.
 You can also buy our organic seedlings at our on-site farm store, Saturdays 9am-1pm.

 We have three hives on the farm, which are home to Australian native stingless bees (tetragonula carboaria).
 A pair of hives sit on the fence near the chicken coop and another single hive hangs in our demo garden.
 The hives were donated and are cared for by Sydney Native Bees.
 The bees work hard pollinating the produce on our farm.
 If you’d like to learn more about native stingless beekeeping, join one of our workshops held in spring and summer - you will find the listings on our events page close to the correct season.